-confidential information with the LPAC, which it may otherwise be reluctant to disclose to a large body of LPs.229

-Our interviewees confirmed that when a GP initiates a continuation fund, the standard practice is to turn to the LPAC.230 One interview participant also emphasized that it is easier for the GP to talk to four or five LPs and get the deal done.231 Therefore, at least on its face, the use of LPAC seems a creative solution devised by sophisticated parties to handle conflicts in an efficient manner and streamline the process.
-However, interviewees on the LP side questioned whether LPACs are actually effective and suggested that they are often a means for rubber-stamping a GP's desired course of action.232
+LPs, which is more agile in its decision-making, than the full investor base.
+215 Additionally, the GP would be comfortable sharing sensitive information with the LPAC, which it may otherwise be reluctant to disclose to a larger body of LPs.
+216 Therefore, at least on its face, the use of an LPAC seems a creative solution devised by sophisticated parties to handle conflicts efficiently.
+However, interviewees on the LP side questioned whether LPACs are actually effective and suggested that they are often a means for rubber-stamping a GP's desired course of action.

-More specifically, one interviewee explained that the LPAC tends to approve almost every conflict-of-interest transaction that the GP brings before them, and that this body has a lot of confidence in the GP.233 They also explained that those who sit on the LPAC are hand-picked by the GP, which often has full discretion over the composition of the LPAC.234 Investors who are selected to the LPAC also have some ongoing relationship with the GP, have already committed a lot of money to the GP's funds, and are probably looking for future investments with the GP.
+More specifically, one interviewee explained that the LPAC tends to approve almost every conflicted transaction that the GP brings before them, and that this body has a lot of confidence in the GP.
+217 They also explained that those who sit on the LPAC are hand-picked by the GP, which often has full discretion over the composition of the LPAC.
+218 Investors who are selected to the LPAC also have some ongoing relationship with the GP, have already committed considerable money to the GP's funds, and are probably looking for future investments with the GP.
 When a GP is a successful one, the goal for any individual LP is maintaining or increasing the pro rata share in the GP's future fund.
-Alienating the GP by asking hard questions or derailing the deal will jeopardize this goal.235
+Alienating the GP by asking hard questions or derailing the deal will jeopardize this goal.
+219